Nurshat01/Code-Quiz/README.md

 JavaScript Quiz is a simple interactive quiz application built using HTML, CSS, and JavaScript.
 Users can answer a series of multiple-choice questions within a time limit and then submit their scores.
 High scores are saved to local storage for future reference.

 ## Features

-This password generator is a UI tool designed to help you generate strong and secure passwords.
-It allows you to customize the length of the password and select which character types to include (lowercase letters, uppercase letters, numbers, and special characters).

-## Features